Temperance "Bones" Brennan: Characterization

 She had a difficult adolescence, and it is implied, often by Sweets, that her withdrawn social tendencies are a defense mechanism.
 She also sometimes struggles in identifying and explaining her emotions, and takes comfort in the rationality of her anthropological discipline.
 Although it has been stated that Brennan was based on an autistic person, this has never been confirmed in the plot of the series.
-The creator of the series has stated that the character was never labeled as having the syndrome in order to increase the appeal of the show on network television.
+Series creator Hart Hanson has stated that the character was never labeled as having the syndrome in order to increase the appeal of the show on network television.
 This influence on her character also helps to explain her extreme rationality in early seasons, as well as some of her social difficulties.
 Brennan is a self-proclaimed atheist and often points out what she believes to be the irrationality of religious and spiritual beliefs.
-This has led to more than one argument with Booth, who is a devout Roman Catholic; he becomes particularly irate when she compares less common religions, such as voodoo, to Christianity.
+This has led to more than one argument with Booth, a devout Roman Catholic; he becomes particularly irate when she compares less common religions, such as voodoo, to Christianity.
 During the Sleepy Hollow crossover episode "Dead Men Tell No Tales", Sleepy Hollow protagonist Ichabod Crane notes that Brennan is so skeptical that she would dismiss the demon Moloch — the primary antagonist in the first two seasons of Sleepy Hollow — as nothing more than a tall man with a skin condition, although this does leave him reassured that she will not realise the nature of the secret tomb they have uncovered underneath the White House.

 Brennan is a best-selling author who has been on the New York Times Best Seller List for 18 weeks.
 She is trained in three types of martial arts, has hunting licenses in four states, a legally registered gun, and a diving certificate.
 She promised to consider becoming a vegetarian after seeing how pigs were slaughtered (which was also the way her mother had been killed).
 However, in "The Tough Man in the Tender Chicken" (season 5, episode 6) Angela cites health reasons for Brennan's vegetarian diet.
-Brennan is also a trained amateur highwire performer, and speaks at least seven other languages, including Spanish, French, Latin, Chinese, Pashto Japanese (albeit limited to a conversational vocabulary), Norwegian (although she says only "skull" and avers that, as a forensic anthropologist, this is a word she knows "in just about every language"), Farsi, Yiddish, and German.
+Brennan is also a trained amateur highwire performer, and speaks at least seven other languages, including Spanish, French, Latin, Chinese, Pashto, Japanese (albeit limited to a conversational vocabulary), Norwegian (although she says only "skull" and avers that, as a forensic anthropologist, this is a word she knows "in just about every language"), Farsi, Yiddish, and German.
 She has also admitted to knowing a bit of Russian.
 Whilst demonstrating to Booth her fluency in German, she unwittingly converses with him in that language for a few seconds before checking herself.
-She often says she does not "put much stock in psychology" and makes a point of noting that Dr. Sweets is not a real scientist as he "bases his life on the vagary of psychology and emotions".
+She often says she does not "put much stock in psychology" and makes a point of noting that Sweets is not a real scientist, as he "bases his life on the vagary of psychology and emotions".